avila-a/Capstone-Project-ASDS/Notes and meetings/Notes on capstone project.md

-These are the **gaps** between synthetic control and treated (DE92_T) is Hannover.  result is that Hannover is not that special, All similar control regions experience a reduction in pollution compared to their own synthetic controls.
+These are the **gaps** between synthetic control and treated (Hannover-DE92_T).  result is that Hannover is not that special, All similar control regions experience a reduction in pollution compared to their own synthetic controls.

 The effect is not significant.